eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 1.5 Scope

 This document only applies to the EUDI Wallet ecosystem.
-Attestations that are not bound to or used by Wallet Instances are not included in the scope of this document.
+Attestations that are not bound to or used by Wallet Units are not included in the scope of this document.

 ## 2 Use Cases